 - A. All landscape areas shall be maintained in accordance with the Florida-Friendly Best Management Practices for Protection of Water Resources by the Green Industries, FFL, UF/IFAS and FDEP. - B. Trees or palms shall not be severely pruned or shaped.
 If over 25% of the crown is trimmed during one trimming, then that tree is considered critically impacted and will require replanting at the cost of the Owner.
-The natural growth habit of a tree or palm shall be considered during the design phase to avoid maintenance conflicts. - C. Trees or palms which are guyed or braced shall have such guying or bracing removed within one year of planting.
+The natural growth habit of a tree or palm shall be considered during the design phase to avoid maintenance conflicts. - C. Trees or palms which are guyed or braced shall have such guying or bracing removed once sufficient root growth has enable the tree or palm to support itself.within one year of planting.
 Damaging trees with guying devices shall be considered a violation of this Code.
 Damaged trees shall be replaced at the expense of the owner. - D. The alteration of any required and approved landscape area without obtaining prior written approval from the County is prohibited.
-The expansion of drought tolerant landscaping, excluding the replacement of planted areas with turfgrass, or replacing dying or diseased plants with similar plant material is excluded. - E. Buffers and screening plantings shall provide healthy appearance year-round and be maintained at the required minimum heights.
+The expansion of drought tolerant landscaping, excluding the replacement of planted areas with turfgrass, or replacing dying or diseased plants with similar plant material is excluded. - E. Buffers and screening plantings shall provide healthy appearance year_round and be maintained at the required minimum heights.